 Students in the MAcc program select from the Audit track or Tax track.
 Both require a minimum of 24 units of accounting coursework and 6 elective units for 30 total program units.
 A minimum 3.0 GPA is required in the program.

-The following eight courses (24 credits) are required for the Audit Track:
+The following nine courses (27 credits) are required for the Audit Track:

-*If you have taken ACCT 461 Accounting Info Systems or an equivalent course as a undergraduate student, you will not be allowed to take ACCT 561 at the graduate level.
-You must substitute an approved accounting elective from the "Electives Coursework" section below.
+*If you have taken ACCT 461 Accounting Info Systems or an equivalent course as a undergraduate student, you will not be permitted to take ACCT 561 as a graduate student.
+You must substitute an approved accounting elective from the list below instead.

 The following eight courses (24 credits) are required for the Tax Track:

-Audit Track students will choose six units of electives, either from the accounting electives listed below or an approved ACCT, MIS, FIN, ECON, or LAW course.
+Audit Track students will choose three units of electives, either from the accounting electives listed below or an approved related business course.

 The most common non-ACCT electives taken by audit track students are as follows:

-Tax Track students must pick six units of electives from the following courses (or other approved ACCT or Law courses):
+Tax Track students must pick six units of electives from the following courses (or other approved ACCT, LAW, or related business courses).